deBarbarinAntoine/HomeIoT/README.md

     participant A as Application
     participant B as Broker
     participant LiC as LightController
-    participant LiS as LightSensor
-    participant PD as PresenceDetector
-    participant LuS as LuminositySensor
-    participant TS as TemperatureSensor
-    participant CS as ConsumptionSensor
     end
     box Green Server
     participant MQTT as MQTT Broker